AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### iOS Target 3.3.1

 * `target.previewEnabled` configuration setting is no longer required to enable preview mode in Target iOS SDK.
-If not configured, the default value for the setting will be assumed to be true.
+If not configured, the default value here will be set to true.

 ## February 27, 2023